cdreetz/aiux/README.md

 - Use a series of LLM prompts to generate summaries, questions, and answers for each section
 - Iterate over your documents to create QA datasets with 100s-1000s of pairs specific to your documents
 - Fine tune a model on those QA pairs to get better and up to date answers with the new and specific information
+- Evauluate the perf gain by using generated questions and prompting the pre fine tune and post fine tune models to answer without any additional context